Reincarnated as a Sword

+Critical reaction has been generally positive, with its visuals, voice acting, action scenes and chemistry between the two leads being praised; however critics also lamented its writing and lack of originality.

 Plot

-After dying in a car accident, the protagonist finds himself reincarnated in another world as a sword with no recollection of his name, though he remembers everything else from his previous life.
+After dying in a car accident, an unnamed man finds himself reincarnated in another world as a sentient sword with powerful abilities and no recollection of his name, though he remembers everything else from his previous life.
 Accepting his fate as a sword, he begins to seek someone to become his wielder, fighting and gaining powers.
 He discovers a caravan of slave traders under attack by a two-headed bear.
 A young catgirl slave, Fran, discovers the sword, and uses him to kill the bear.
 After being freed from slavery, she names the sword "Teacher", and the two embark on an adventure together.